sap-tutorials/Tutorials/tutorials/hana-cloud-alerts-autopilot/hana-cloud-alerts-autopilot.md

 ---
-title: Take Action Following an SAP HANA Cloud Database Alert with SAP Automation Pilot
+title: Take Action Following a SAP HANA Cloud Database Alert with SAP Automation Pilot
-description: Learn how the SAP Automation Pilot can be used together with the SAP Alert Notification Service to react to an SAP HANA database alert.
+description: Learn how the SAP Automation Pilot can be used together with the SAP Alert Notification Service to react to a SAP HANA database alert.
 auto_validation: true
 time: 30
 tags: [ tutorial>beginner, software-product>sap-hana-cloud, software-product>sap-alert-notification-service-for-sap-btp]